 Careful combinations of treatments are often required to alleviate the complex group of conditions that may be present for pulmonary hypertension patients.
 Specialized training and experience among the Pulmonary Hypertension Program physicians help them craft the most effective treatment approach for each patient.

-When other treatment options do not provide effective symptom control for pulmonary hypertension patients, surgical options may be carefully recommended in consultation with both pulmonary and cardiothoracic surgery specialists at Froedtert & The Medical College of Wisconsin.
+When other treatment options do not provide effective symptom control for pulmonary hypertension patients, surgical options may be carefully recommended in consultation with both pulmonary and cardiothoracic surgery specialists.

 Additional Interventions for PH Treatment